 Dual credit is a process by which a high school student enrolls in a college course and receives academic credit for the course from both the college and the high school.
 In other words, a student takes one class and gets credit for it at two schools!

 Students must remember that dual credit classes are college level courses.
-The expectations and rigor of the course may differ significantly from a high school class.
+The expectations, rigor, and content of the course may differ significantly from a high school class.

 In addition, dual credit differs significantly from AP courses.
 While both dual credit and AP courses are taught at the college level, by participating in a dual credit class you get college credit immediately upon successful completion of the course.
 In an AP course, you must pass the end-of-course exam to be eligible to apply for college credit once you graduate from high school.

 What classes can I take for Dual Credit?

 Kilgore College offers a wide selection of courses to Dual Credit students at many locations and in a number of formats.
 Students must consult with the high school counselor about which subjects are available and the most appropriate.
 The most common courses have been English, Government and History.
 Other selections may include courses in Fine Arts, Speech, Economics, Math, Sciences, and Workforce Training areas such as Automotive Technology, Culinary Arts, and Welding Technology.

 Dual credit courses typically follow the official Kilgore College calendar which may differ from your high school calendar.
 Thus, the dual credit class may meet on days when your high school classes do not (for example, a dual credit class may meet on a teacher work day when high school classes are not in session).
 In college, absences are not classified as “excused” or “unexcused.”
 You are either in class or you are absent.